ozskywalker/docker-fusion/README.md

 ## Getting Started - Single Node

-* Internet access is required, both to download Fusion from the Lucidworks website, and to grab required packages from the Ubutnu servers.

 * Make sure you have minimum 4-6GB RAM for your docker machine or this will run slow.
 Dataset size will also impact memory requirements.
 Java & Big Data are always hungry, hungry hippos :)

 ### Usage -- from Docker Hub (pre-existing image)